Local-global principles for norm one tori over semi-global fields

-Let $T$ be a complete discrete valued ring with fraction field $K,$ residue field $\kappa$ and $t \in T$ a parameter.
-Let $F$ be a function field in one variable over $K.$ Then there exists a regular $2$-dimensional integral scheme $\XX$ which is proper over $T$ with the function field $F.$ We call such a scheme $\XX$ a {\it regular proper model} of $F.$ Further there exists a regular proper model of $F$ with the reduced special fibre a union of regular curves with only normal crossings.
+Let $T$ be a complete discretely valued ring with fraction field $K$ and residue field $\kappa$.
+Let $t \in T$ be a parameter.
+Let $F$ be a function field of a smooth, projective, geometrically integral curve over $K.$ Thus $F$ is a semi-global field.
+Then there exists a regular $2$-dimensional integral scheme $\XX$ which is proper over $T$ with function field $F.$ We call such a scheme $\XX$ a {\it regular proper model} of $F.$ Further there exists a regular proper model of $F$ with the reduced special fibre a union of regular curves with only normal crossings.
 Let $\XX$ be a regular proper model of $F$ with the reduced special fibre $X$ a union of regular curves with only normal crossings.

+For a semi-global field $F$ and a regular proper model $\XX$ of $F$, one can associate three different kinds of overfields of $F$.
+We describe them below and discuss how they are related to each other.

 For any point $x$ of $\XX,$ let $R_x$ be the local ring at $x$ on $\XX,$ $\widehat{R}_x$ the completion of the local ring $R_x,$ $F_x$ the fraction field of $\widehat{R}_x$ and $\kappa(x)$ the residue field at $x.$